YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 - The buttons on screen is not reliable.
 - The erase button has not been added.

+The reason which I have to make this project is that the original code provided by the course doesn't work and uses deprecated Python2.
+It was also quite an experience to have to build this project up from scratch.
 This is a Deep Reinforcement Learning application specifically Deep Q-Learning.
 Ensure that your python interpreter is 3.7 or later.
 There are many python libraries required to run this application: numpy, math, matplotlib, pygame, os, random, pytorch.